nixworks/public/news/2009/11/6/README.md

 ##### Luanxian
 ### [ 19 people are killed after a truck runs into a crowd in Luanxian, Hebei, China. ](/news/2009/11/6/19-people-are-killed-after-a-truck-runs-into-a-crowd-in-luanxian-hebei-china.md)
-_Context: Luanxian, Hebei, China_
+_Context: China, Luanxian, Hebei_

 ##### India
 ### [ Indian and Burmese armed forces target a Nagaland separatist rebel base in the northeast of Burma. ](/news/2009/11/6/indian-and-burmese-armed-forces-target-a-nagaland-separatist-rebel-base-in-the-northeast-of-burma.md)
-_Context: Burma, Nagaland, India, separatist rebel_
+_Context: separatist rebel, Nagaland, India, Burma_

 ##### Cte d'Ivoire
 ### [ A court in Cte d'Ivoire orders that compensation due to thousands of people affected by the dumped waste of Trafigura should not be distributed to one man. ](/news/2009/11/6/a-court-in-cote-d-ivoire-orders-that-compensation-due-to-thousands-of-people-affected-by-the-dumped-waste-of-trafigura-should-not-be-distri.md)
-_Context: the dumped waste, Cte d'Ivoire, Trafigura_
+_Context: Trafigura, Cte d'Ivoire, the dumped waste_

 ##### Niger
 ### [ Niger's foreign affairs ministry confirms customs officials in Nigeria are blocking Niger from goods importation. ](/news/2009/11/6/niger-s-foreign-affairs-ministry-confirms-customs-officials-in-nigeria-are-blocking-niger-from-goods-importation.md)
-_Context: Niger, Nigeria_
+_Context: Nigeria, Niger_

 ##### Pianist
 ### [ The composer and pianist Elton John is released from his hospital bed in London after a period of illness which saw him cancel several concerts on The Red Piano Tour. ](/news/2009/11/6/the-composer-and-pianist-elton-john-is-released-from-his-hospital-bed-in-london-after-a-period-of-illness-which-saw-him-cancel-several-conc.md)